Jerry Garcia: Excelsior District

 Following his father's death, Garcia's mother Ruth took over her husband's bar, buying out his partner for full ownership.
 She began working full-time there, sending Jerry and his brother to live nearby with her parents, Tillie and William Clifford.
-During the five-year period in which he lived with his grandparents, Garcia enjoyed a large amount of autonomy and attended Monroe Elementary School.
+During the five-year period in which he lived with his grandparents, Garcia enjoyed autonomy and he attended Monroe Elementary School.
 At the school, Garcia was greatly encouraged in his artistic abilities by his third grade teacher: through her, he discovered that "being a creative person was a viable possibility in life."
 According to Garcia, it was around this time that he was opened up to country and bluegrass music by his grandmother, whom he recalled enjoyed listening to the Grand Ole Opry.
 His elder brother, Clifford, however, staunchly believed the contrary, insisting that Garcia was "fantasizing all [that] ... she'd been to Opry, but she didn't listen to it on the radio."
 It was at this point that Garcia started playing the banjo, his first stringed instrument.

 Menlo Park

 In 1953, Garcia's mother married Wally Matusiewicz.
 Subsequently, Garcia and his brother moved back home with their mother and new stepfather.
 However, due to the roughneck reputation of their neighborhood at the time, Garcia's mother moved their family to Menlo Park.
 During their stay in Menlo Park, Garcia became acquainted with racism and antisemitism, things he disliked intensely.
 The same year, Garcia was also introduced to rock and roll and rhythm and blues by his brother, and enjoyed listening to Ray Charles, John Lee Hooker, B. B. King, Hank Ballard, and, later, Chuck Berry.
 Clifford often memorized the vocals for his favorite songs, and would then make Garcia learn the harmony parts, a move to which Garcia later attributed much of his early ear training.

 In mid-1957, Garcia began smoking cigarettes and was introduced to marijuana.
 Garcia would later reminisce about the first time he smoked marijuana: "Me and a friend of mine went up into the hills with two joints, the San Francisco foothills, and smoked these joints and just got so high and laughed and roared and went skipping down the streets doing funny things and just having a helluva time".
 During this time, Garcia also studied at what is now the San Francisco Art Institute.
-The teacher there was Wally Hedrick, an artist who came to prominence during the 1960s.
-During the classes, he often encouraged Garcia in his drawing and painting skills.
+There he was taught by Wally Hedrick, an artist who came to prominence during the 1960s.
+During the classes he often encouraged Garcia to draw and paint, noting that Garcia had skill in both areas.
 Hedrick also introduced Garcia to the fiction of Jack Kerouac, whom Garcia later cited as a major influence.